of Vents?: 18

 Fit and Comfort

 As with other Smith helmets, the Variance will fit rounder heads better, but with its BOA adjustment system does a great job at fitting different shaped heads.
 If the BOA can't cut it and you need a more oval shaped helmet, the Giro Zone might be the key for a similarly-styled helmet.
-And if you're looking for a similar fit in a simpler helmet, we recomend that you check out our award winner, the Smith Maze.
+And if you're looking for a similar fit in a simpler helmet, we recommend that you check out our award winner, the Smith Maze.

 Weight and Bulk